C-Accel-CRIPT/Python-SDK/docs/index.md

 Another great option can be the [Excel Uploader](https://c-accel-cript.github.io/cript-excel-uploader/) for scientists that do not have past Python experience or would rather easily input their data into the CRIPT Excel Template.

-This documentation shows how to [quickly get started](./quickstart/) with the SDK, describes the various Python methods for interacting with the [API](./api/), and provides definitions and source code for [Nodes](./data_model/nodes/) and [Subobjects](./data_model/subobjects/) from the CRIPT Data Model.

 ---

 ## Resources